Pope Clement XIV (Giovanni Vincenzo Antonio Ganganelli) (1705-1774)

 Provenance

-Probably acquired by Giles (1732 - 1811) and Margaret Earle (1739 - 1827) in Italy in 1770/1, the latter by whom bequeathed with Beningbrough Hall to a cousin, the Reverend and Hon.
-William Payan Dawnay (later Viscount Downe); sold with house and to the 10th Earl and Countess of Chesterfield, 1917; recorded in 1927; accepted in lieu of tax from HM Treasury, from the estate of Lady Chesterfield (1878 -1957) in 1958
+Probably acquired by Giles (1732 - 1811) and Margaret Earle (1739 - 1827) in Italy in 1771, bequeathed with Beningbrough Hall to the Reverend and Hon.
+William Henry Dawnay (later Viscount Downe) and passed by descent; sold with house and to the 10th Earl and Countess of Chesterfield, 1917; accepted in lieu of tax from HM Treasury from the estate of Lady Chesterfield (1878 -1957) in 1958

 Makers and roles